-- Get Rid of Ants - To solve an ant problem, you need to first eliminate the ones you don’t see in order to get rid of the ones you do.
+- Get Rid of Ants: To solve an ant problem, you need to first eliminate the ones you don’t see to get rid of the ones you do.
 Ants are very social insects with very strict hierarchies.

 Calling a Professional

 Sometimes it is just better to call on a professional.
 This is particularly true if the pest problem is ongoing, if the infestation has become large, or if the products needed for control are only authorized for use by certified professionals.